 It is preferable to have solid evidence of reducing/eliminating the population by trapping.
 If you decide to use a live trap, make sure you take them for a long ride into the country, away from other homes before releasing.
 Other traps involve cardboard covered in extremely sticky gel.
 They are fairly effective but not humane.
-The mouse slowly staves to death and will be still be alive when you have the duty of disposing it.
+The mouse slowly staves to death and might still be alive when you have the duty of disposing it, if it has not chewed off its foot and escaped.
 If you choose to kill the mouse, the old fashioned spring-loaded trap works very well.
 Place those traps baited with some food perpendicular to the wall where you have found evidence.
 Place them in pairs so that if one does not work, the other will.
 Nesting material such as thread, shredded paper or pulled apart wool is also very attractive to mice.
 They love old cloth oven mitts; they smell like food and are soft like pillows.

-It is unpleasant work, to be sure, this rodent ridding project but it will be low cost compared to hiring someone and you will be getting rid of disease carrying animals.
+It is unpleasant work, to be sure, this rodent ridding project, but it will be low cost compared to hiring someone and you will be getting rid of disease carrying animals.
+Then, you can have Peace and Quiet, with not a creature stirring, not even a mouse.

-Cathleen Drinan is the health agent for Halifax, MA.
+Cathleen Drinan is the health agent for Halifax and Plympton, MA.
 She welcomes your ideas and comments and can reach her at 781 293 6768 or cdrinan@town.halifax.ma.us